 INSTRUCTIONS TO AUTHORS

-(Revised Edition 2024)
+(Revised Edition 2025)

-For full instructions, please download the file at this LINK
+For FULL INSTRUCTIONS, please download the file at this LINK

-Form A can be downloaded HERE
+FORM A can be downloaded HERE

-The article's template can be downloaded HERE
+The manuscript's TEMPLATE can be downloaded HERE

 GENERAL INFORMATION